 - lemon wedges

-Cook over low heat for about 20 minutes.
+- Cook over medium-low heat for about 25 minutes.
 Move and rotate the pan so that the rice cooks evenly.
-After about 10 minutes, lay the shrimp on top.
+After about 15 minutes, lay the shrimp on top.
 Cook until they have become pink on both sides.
 If the rice looks to dry, add more boiling stock.

 * This post contains affiliate links, thank you for the support in keeping Yummy Addiction up and running!